PrachiBPatel/PrachiPatel-Portfolio/content/project/Order Fulfillment Analysis/index.md

 Naive_FN <-Naive_CF[2,1]
 ```

-## 3. As demonstrated in class, calculate the time (in seconds) it took to fit the model and include this in your summary.
+Now, let's calculate the time (in seconds) it took to fit the model.

 ```r